The Supreme Guide to Cannabis Concentrates and Everything You Need To Know

 Purity: Solvent-based concentrates can be less pure than solvent-free concentrates, as they may contain traces of residual solvents.
 Solvent-free concentrates, on the other hand, are typically more pure and free of contaminants.

-Flavor and Aroma: Solvent-based concentrates can have a harsher flavor and aroma, as the solvents used in the extraction process can affect the final product’s taste and smell.
+Flavor and The smell of cannabis, which can vary greatly between strain...: Solvent-based concentrates can have a harsher flavor and aroma, as the solvents used in the extraction process can affect the final product’s taste and smell.
 Solvent-free concentrates, on the other hand, are often more flavorful and aromatic as they retain more of the plant’s natural terpenes.

 Potency: Solvent-based concentrates can be more potent than solvent-free concentrates, as the extraction process can result in a higher concentration of cannabinoids.
 However, potency can vary depending on the specific type of concentrate or extract.